BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     Technology, entrepreneurship, and wealth are necessary, but not sufficient.
 </p>

-<b>Green Mountain Care and The Law</b>
+#### Green Mountain Care
 <p>
-    In 2011, the state of Vermont passed bill H.202, which legislated a single-payer (a.k.a. completely government-funded) healthcare system for Vermont residents.
+    In 2011, the state of Vermont passed bill H.202, legislating a single-payer (completely government-funded) healthcare system for Vermont residents.
     The system was called Green Mountain Care, named after Vermont's nickname: "The Green Mountain State".
-    Green Mountain Care never made it out of the planning stages.
 </p>

 <p>
-    "As of January 2013, Vermont was still working out the role of Green Mountain Care and the responsibilities of the bill, as well as how to fund the program." -https://en.wikipedia.org/wiki/Vermont_health_care_reform
+    "As of January 2013, Vermont was still working out the role of Green Mountain Care and the responsibilities of the bill, as well as how to fund the program." (https://en.wikipedia.org/wiki/Vermont_health_care_reform)
     A year later, the bill was dead.
-    "As of April 2014, Vermont had yet to craft a bill that would address the $2 billion in extra spending necessary to fund the single-payer system, and by the end of the year, the state abandoned their plan for universal health care, citing the taxes required of smaller businesses within the state." -https://en.wikipedia.org/wiki/Vermont_health_care_reform
+    "As of April 2014, Vermont had yet to craft a bill that would address the $2 billion in extra spending necessary to fund the single-payer system, and by the end of the year, the state abandoned their plan for universal health care, citing the taxes required of smaller businesses within the state." (https://en.wikipedia.org/wiki/Vermont_health_care_reform)
-    In other words, "<span style="font-style: italic;">I</span>, as a business owner, would have to spend money on poor people?".
+    TODO: maybe remove this sentence: In other words, "<span style="font-style: italic;">I</span>, as a business owner, would have to spend money on poor people?".
 </p>

 <p>
     This was in the wealthiest country in the world, in a state (Vermont) that's in about the top third in the country for GDP per capita (data for 2014: https://apps.bea.gov/iTable/index.html?appid=70&stepnum=40&Major_Area=3&State=0&Area=XX&TableId=21&Statistic=3&Year=2014&YearBegin=-1&Year_End=-1&Unit_Of_Measure=levels&Rank=1&Drill=1&nRange=5), and, for American standards, has high state taxes, including a 6% sales tax (https://tax.vermont.gov/sites/tax/files/documents/2014IncBk-web_0.pdf).
-    It was also ranked the 2nd most politically-liberal state in 2014, the year the bill died, so we can cross political orientation off the list. -https://news.gallup.com/poll/181505/mississippi-alabama-louisiana-conservative-states.aspx
+    Vermont was also ranked the 2nd most politically-liberal state in 2014, the year the bill died, so it's not as simple as political orientation. (https://news.gallup.com/poll/181505/mississippi-alabama-louisiana-conservative-states.aspx)
 </p>

 <p>